About

 The SWCD works closely with the Natural Resources Conservation Service (NRCS), Indiana State Department of Agriculture (ISDA), and other agencies in the Indiana Conservation Partnership to help you develop conservation plans for multiple aspects of your farm.
 We provide technical assistance, site visits, and additional resources.

-The SWCD hosts an annual native tree sale offering 3 gallon containerized trees.
-All trees are $30 no matter the species.
-The SWCD is available to help you with species selection and planting instructions.
+The SWCD hosts an annual native plant sale offering 3 gallon containerized trees, native flowers, and grasses.
+SWCD staff are available to help you with species selection and planting instructions.

 Construction Stormwater General Permit